danielnixon/playwarts/README.md

 `play.api.mvc.Headers` has an `apply` method that can throw.
 Use `Headers#get` instead.

+#### InjectedController

+Inheriting from `play.api.mvc.InjectedController` is disabled because it uses JSR 330 method injection and therefore _cannot_ work without mutability and magic (and it hinders testing).
+Inherit your controllers from `AbstractController` instead.
+See [Migration26#Scala-Controller-changes](https://www.playframework.com/documentation/2.6.x/Migration26#Scala-Controller-changes).

 #### JavaApi

 The Java API in the `play` package is disabled.
 Use the Scala API under `play.api` instead.